matt-byers-redmarker/catalogue-app-submission/README.md

 * database_setup.py > script for setting up the database
 * catalogue_application.py > script required for running the application continuously
 * database_setup.py > script for populating the database with dummy data to be displayed in the app
+* Vagrantfile.rtf > responsible for running the virtual machine on port 8000
 * 'templates' directory with the following files:
     * catalogue.html
     * category.html